dg5lp/FT8-Helper-3.0.1/README.md

 Important notes!

-This version is the first "final" release:
+This version is the "final" release:

 WSJT-X 3.0.1 allows automatic QSO logging.
 Previous versions only logged automatically for contests.
 Therefore the new Helper does not log itself.